 Anonymous identity: can be blank

-If the certificate is already installed select "/etc/ssl/certs/Deutsche_Telekom_Root_CA_2.pem".
+If the certificate is already installed, select /etc/ssl/certs/T-TeleSec_GlobalRoot_Class_2.pem.

 Otherwise select the certificate you downloaded.